VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/STLs/README.md

 2. Insert the flattened crimped wires in the holes next to the magnets holes.
 This should be a tight fit.
 3. Insert the magnets in the magnet holes against the wire pins.
 Magnets should be of opposite polarity.
 A little dab of superglue at the bottom, and NOT touching the pins, goes a long way.
 4. Trim any excess pins so they sit flush with the magnets.
 5. Mount the Drop-in Replacement in place of the probe on the Afterburner.
-Crimp the other end of the wires and if you reuse the old probe connector (with 3 positions), be sure to insert the wires in the signal and ground positions.
+Crimp the other end of the wires and if you reuse the old probe connector (with 3 positions) on the wire loom, be sure to insert the wires in the signal and ground positions.
 You can disconnect the 24V probe wire from the MCU.

 ## Dock Arm
 1. Insert 2 M3x5x4 threaded inserts.